 Building relationships with residents, and helping them improve their health throughout their retirement, Stephanie was thrilled when she came across a job opening for a registered dietitian at Paul’s Run.
 Beginning her role as Registered Dietitian Nutritionist in February of 2018, Stephanie says that what she enjoys most about Paul’s Run is the people she spends time with each and every day.

-Your lifestyle, your way!
-Explore the benefits of an active retirement when you visit the Paul’s Run website by clicking here.
+Discover the joy of a fulfilling retirement!
+Explore the benefits of living well when you visit the Paul’s Run website by clicking here.

 Stephanie’s Tips for Healthy Aging